st-bert/learn-microservices/modules/communication/slides/3 - Sync communication (RestClient).md

 ## Building RESTful Services

-To create a RESTful service in Spring Boot, follow these steps (refer to shared-code/product-service-no-db):
+To create a RESTful service in Spring Boot, follow these steps (tools/code/product-service-no-db):

 1. **Create a New Spring Boot Project**:
    Use Spring Initializr to generate a new Spring Boot project with dependencies like `Spring Web`.